damiso24/sql/README.md

-# SQL Employee Database
+# SQL Data Engineering and Analysis

 ![sql.png](sql.png)

 ## Background
-Within this project I will design the tables to hold data from six CSVs, import the CSVs into a SQL database, and answer questions about the data.
+Within this project I will design the tables to hold data from six CSVs, import the CSVs into a PostgreSQL database, and answer questions about the data.

 #### Data Modeling